 This MPhil/PhD Health Psychology Research and Professional Practice programme is designed for graduates with an MSc in Health Psychology who are engaged in research or practice in a health-related area, and specifically wish to achieve Chartered Psychologist (conferred by the British Psychological Society, BPS) and/or Health Psychologist status (conferred by the Health and Care Professions Council, HCPC).

-The programme conforms closely to the Division of Health Psychology’s Stage 2 requirements and encompasses all the necessary components for the five core competencies of generic professional, research, behaviour change interventions, teaching and consultancy.
+The programme conforms closely to the BPS Qualification in Health Psychology Stage 2 requirements and encompasses all the necessary components for the five core competencies of generic professional, research, behaviour change interventions, teaching and consultancy.

 This MPhil/PhD Health Psychology Research and Professional Practice programme is normally completed within 2-4 years of full-time work, or up to 7 years of part-time study.

 Application for this MPhil/PhD in Health Psychology Research and Professional Practice is through the Unversity's online system.
 You should normally already hold an MSc in Health Psychology.
-The full entry criteria are detailed in the programme handbook (to the right of this page).
+The full entry criteria are detailed in the programme handbook (at the bottom of this page).

-A chartered/health psychologist provides close one-to-one supervision of the research and development of professional competences, with additional independent input from an advisory team on this MPhil/PhD Health Psychology Research and Professional Practice programme.
+A chartered and health psychologist provides close one-to-one supervision of the research and development of professional competences, with additional independent input from an advisory team on this MPhil/PhD Health Psychology Research and Professional Practice programme.

-A half-day of workshops and seminars is arranged monthly in term-time, allowing students to meet with each other and the programme director, and obtain expert input and training specific to the needs of health psychologists in training.
-Trainees also have the opportunity to attend monthly seminars run by the Centre for Applications of Health Psychology (CAHP), and are also able to freely access the very wide range of training opportunities open to postgraduate students in the Academic Unit, Faculty and University.
+A monthly meeting is held, allowing trainees to meet with each other and the programme director, and obtain expert input and training specific to the needs of health psychologists in training.
+Trainees also have the opportunity to attend monthly seminars run by the Centre for Applications of Health Psychology (CAHP), and are also able to freely access the very wide range of training opportunities open to postgraduate students and trainees in the Academic Unit, Faculty and University.

 Accreditation and approval

 This MPhil/PhD Health Psychology Research and Professional Practice programme is approved by the HCPC, the statutory regulator for practitioner psychologists in the UK.
 It is a legal requirement that anyone who wishes to practise using a title protected by the Health Professions Order 2001 (for instance, Health Psychologist) is on the HCPC Register.

-The programme has been awarded a commendation (an observation of unique and innovative best practice) by the HCPC for its commitment to providing trainees with opportunities for peer support through the organisation of monthly update meetings with the other trainees and one of the programme directors.
-These update meetings are trainee-led and take place over a ‘bring your own’ sandwich lunch just before the main workshop sessions during term time and, due to popular demand, are also held outside of term time.
+The programme has been awarded a commendation (an observation of unique and innovative best practice) by the HCPC for its commitment to providing trainees with opportunities for peer support through the organisation of monthly update meetings with the other trainees and the programme director.
+These update meetings are trainee-led and, due to popular demand, are held both within and outside of term time.

 The MPhil/PhD Health Psychology Research and Professional Practice programme is also accredited by the British Psychological Society.
 The Society is the professional body responsible for developing and supporting the discipline of psychology and disseminating psychological knowledge to the public and policy makers.
 It is the key professional body for psychology and psychologists, with numerous benefits of membership.

-Applications for the MPhil/PhD Health Psychology Research and Professional Practice programme are made using the University’s online application form1 here.
+Applications for the MPhil/PhD Health Psychology Research and Professional Practice programme are made using the University’s online application form1.
 You can find instructions on completing the form here.

 Before applying you should identify your area of research interest and potential supervisor.
 You can find details of the specialist research areas in the School of Psychology here.

-Entry requirements for the MPhil/PhD Health Psychology Research and Professional Practice programme include a first or upper second-class honours degree in psychology.
-An average of at least 65% for MSc work, including at least 65% for dissertation and research methods module.
-Preferably the average mark (at least 60%) should be at least 65%, but a lower mark may be acceptable if the candidate seems particularly well qualified in other respects, or there are extenuating circumstances explaining a lower mark.
-If English is not your first language, you will need to have already reached a satisfactory standard in an approved test in English, such as Cambridge Certificate of Proficiency in English grade C or above, IELTS grade 6.5 or TOEFL score of 580.
+Entry requirements for the MPhil/PhD Health Psychology Research and Professional Practice programme include a first or upper second-class honours undergraduate degree in psychology and an average of at least 65% for MSc Health Psychology work, including at least 65% for dissertation and research methods modules.
+A lower mark (at least 60%) may be acceptable if the candidate seems particularly well qualified in other respects, or there are extenuating circumstances explaining a lower mark.
+If English is not your first language, you must be able to evidence a good standard of written and spoken English (7.0 for IELTS with no element below 6.5).